 - Join the Club.
-You can work with private organizations, including the Save the Manatee Club and its Adopt-A-Manatee program, to support unreleasable manatees who live in sanctuaries throughout the state.
-The Save the Manatee Club also supports research, education, and conservation programs; promotes protective legislation; and produces a newsletter for the public.
+You can work with private organizations, including the Save the Manatee Club and its Adopt-A-Manatee program, to support unreleasable manatees who live in sanctuaries throughout Florida.
+The Save the Manatee Club also supports research, education and conservation programs; promotes protective legislation; and produces a newsletter for the public.

 Boaters should also remember to wear polarized sunglasses, which will help you see below the water's surface; stay in deep water channels and follow all posted boat speed regulations; and avoid boating over shallow seagrass beds, where manatees might be feeding.

 If you see a manatee when operating a powerboat, remember to maintain a safe distance of at least 50 feet and cut your motor if you are nearby.

 - Report manatees in trouble.
 If you see an injured, dead, harassed, tagged or orphaned manatee, contact The FFWCC at its manatee hotline: 1-888-404-FWCC, *FWC on your cellular phone, or use VHF Channel 16 on your marine radio.

 - Urge Florida to protect endangered species.
 Ask the Fish and Wildlife Conservation Commission to review the state's listing criteria for imperiled species and revise it so that it matches that of the federal government or the World Conservation Union (IUCN).